-Early College @ Jones - Hall County School District's Dual Enrollment partnership with Lanier Technical College & University of North Georgia!
-Early College is located on Hall County's Jones campus.
+Early College @ Jones - Hall County School District's Dual Enrollment partnership with Brenau University, Lanier Technical College & University of North Georgia on Hall County's Jones campus.

 The Early College @ Jones is an innovative way for high school students to earn a high school diploma while also earning college credits.
-Students may take college-level core academic classes such as Economics; English 1101 and 1102; Math 1111 and Math 1113; Spanish (upper level); Speech 1101; Political Science 1101 (Gov) and 2401; Psychology 1101; and US History 2112; students may also earn technical college certification in Animation and Game Design; Criminal Justice; Childcare Specialist; Design and Media Production; firefighter; Health Information Technology; and Nurse Aid (CNA).
-The Hall County School District partners with Brenau University, Lanier Technical College (LTC) and the University of North Georgia (UNG) to provide unique access to Georgia’s Dual Enrollment (previously MOWR) program.
-Beginning in fall 2016, Brenau, LTC and UNG professors teach dual enrollment courses on the partnering Hall County's Early College @ Jones campus.
-Transportation is provided for all qualified Dual Enrollment (DE) students during the school day to and from Jones and our Hall County high schools.
+Students may take college-level core academic classes such as Economics; English 1101 and 1102; Math 1111 and Math 1113; Music Appreciation; Speech 1101; Political Science 1101 (Gov); Psychology 1101; and US History 2112; students may also earn technical college certification in Animation and Game Design; Criminal Justice; Childcare Specialist; Design and Media Production; Firefighter; Health Information Technology; and Nurse Aid (CNA).
+The Hall County School District partners with Brenau University, Lanier Technical College (LTC) and the University of North Georgia (UNG) to provide unique access to Georgia’s Dual Enrollment (previously MOWR) program on our Dual Enrollment Jones campus.
+Since the fall 2016, Brenau, LTC and UNG professors teach Dual Enrollment courses on the partnering Hall County's Early College @ Jones campus.
+Transportation is provided for all qualified Dual Enrollment (DE) Hall County students during the school day to/from Jones and our Hall County high schools.

 Unique to this program is that: -All students have access to academic support that includes tutoring, career guidance, and personalized planning to meet college and career goals, -Low Student/Professor Ratio, -Students w/ Like Peers in classes, -Laptops and Transportation from/to high schools provided, -Aligns with Hall Co School Schedule, -Caring Professors who provide rigorous classes

 Students have the opportunity to take Brenau/LTC/UNG courses each semester at Jones that count for high school and college credit.
-If qualified based on applicable test scores and Core Academic GPA, students may take Brenau, LTC and UNG courses or a combination if desired and as available.students are also free to take classes at their high school campus or participate in Work Based Learning / Honors Mentorship.
+All core academic classes are guaranteed transfer credit at any University System of Georgia and TCSG schools.
+If qualified based on applicable test scores and Core Academic GPA, students may take Brenau, LTC and UNG courses or a combination if desired (and as available).
+Students are also free to take classes at their high school campus or participate in Work Based Learning / Honors Mentorship.